 Another recipient, Sonya Waddell, is the owner of Simply Soul restaurant.
 She celebrated eight years in business on March 16th, the same day that dine-in services were closed in the fight to slow the spread of COVID-19.
 She plans to use her grant to retain staff and increase hours for her employees.

-The MBE grant program is managed by the Entrepreneurial Advisory Board, consisting of Black and Latino business leaders in Forsyth County.
+The MBE grant program is managed by the Entrepreneurial Advisory Committee, consisting of Black and Latinx business leaders in Forsyth County.
 Greater Winston-Salem, Inc provides the grant program with financial oversight and organizational structure.